AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting/understand-fields-lists-reports.md

 </tr>
 <tr>
 <td> <p>Legacy Resource Pool</p> </td>
-<td>The Legacy Resource Pool is a collection&nbsp;of job roles associated with a project or a user.
+<td> <p>The Legacy Resource Pool is a collection&nbsp;of job roles associated with a project or a user.
 The functionality of the Legacy Resource Pools is displayed in the tools available in the Legacy Resource Planning tab of the People area.
 For more information about Legacy Resource Planning, see the article <a href="../../../resource-mgmt/resource-planning/resource-planning-overview.md">Resource Planning</a>.
-This is a deprecated field. </td>
+This is a deprecated field. </p> <!--
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: Leave this field in both classic and Qs because it exists in both) </p>
+--> </td>
 </tr>
 <tr>
 <td> <p>License Type Limit: Planner Limit</p> </td>